Azathioprine

 You might experience side effects with your treatment.
 Tell your doctor if you are concerned about possible side effects.

-A reduction in dose may minimise the side effects so that you can continue to take this treatment.
-Your doctor will advise on any dose changes that are necessary.
+Reducing the dose may lessen the side effects, allowing you to keep taking this treatemnt.
+Your doctor will let you know if any dose changes are needed.

 Most common possible side effects